hi-18-K/inventory_simulation/README.md

 <p align='center'> https://www.youtube.com/playlist?list=PLb4kh-jYhf9Fkk-73hKoJjhy-sX4AsMBx </p>

-## To run the simulation in your simulation environment for different tasks follow these steps:
+## To run the simulation in your local environment follow these steps:

 1) install requirements as listed in Task0/readme.md